-U.K. Police Detain Man and Reports of Shots Fired After Stabbing Incident Near London Bridge
+U.K. Police Say Stabbing Near London Bridge a 'Terror Incident,' Suspect Shot Dead

 The BBC journalist John McManus was at the scene, and indicated in a call to BBC News that it was police who fired the shots, after he saw what he thought to be a fight on the bridge.
 People were trying to hold somebody down, he said, and then two shots were fired.
 After crowds were moved away by police, he continued, several more shots were fired.

-Ambulances and several police vans are now on the scene, which is near the Shard skyscraper to the south and the City of London financial hub to the north.
+Ambulances and several police vans arrived quickly to the scene, which is near the Shard skyscraper to the south and the City of London financial hub to the north.

 London’s Metropolitan Police said on Twitter they were in the early stages of an investigation into an incident at the location.

 In June 2017, three terrorists who were inspired by ISIS mounted a vehicle attack on London Bridge, running down pedestrians in a van before attacking people with knives.
+Eight people were killed.
 The attack came days before the 2017 British election; there are currently less than two weeks to go until Britain’s next election.

 This is a developing story.
 Please refresh for updates.